Table of Content

 3rd step: Arm Swing

-To set still your upper body, position your chest as if facing the ball during impact while releasing the clubface past you.
+To keep your upper body steady, position your chest as if it were facing the ball at impact, while allowing the clubface to release past you.

 4th Step: Turn and Release

 In this last step, you should test what you’ve learned earlier.
 In other words, you will be hitting the actual ball rather than trying out swings.

 Begin by lifting your club to a 2/3rd backswing posture.
 Meanwhile, your left hand should be facing your chest, then make a swing but this time hitting the ball.

 This drill works for anyone as long as you practice it slowly and get to understand it.
 Within six minutes, you can make professional shots, whether a newbie or a usual golfer.
 What’s more, it’s an excellent remedy for your slicing challenge.

 Final Remarks on Fixing Golf Ball Slicing